Easily Integrated ▪ Easily Maintained ▪ EPA-Recommended Technology

 Systems Are Sized to Meet the Needs of the Golf Course or Lawn Maintenance Site

-CARBTROL has utilized its 30+ years of experience in the treatment and remediation of contaminated groundwater and hazardous waste sites in developing a state-of-the-art treatment and recycle system for the golf and turf maintenance industry.
+CARBTROL has 30+ years of experience in the treatment and remediation of contaminated groundwater and hazardous waste sites in developing a state-of-the-art treatment and recycle system for the golf and turf maintenance industry.
 We have an ever-expanding base of installed systems at premier golf facilities across the country.

-The CARBTROL system can provide 10-60 GPM of recycled wash water on a continuous basis.
+The CARBTROL golf wash water recycle system can provide 10-60 GPM of recycled wash water on a continuous basis.
 Many competitive treatment systems are limited to a low flow capacity or a maximum volume treated per day.
 The CARBTROL system has no difficulty in handling wash water from a heavy equipment washday.
 If a hose is left on or rainwater enters the washing area, the system handles these fluctuations easily.

 The US EPA has published a listing of recommended treatment technologies for removing hydrocarbons, insecticides and pesticides (HIP's) from waste water, which include activated carbon adsorption, chemical precipitation and oxidation.
 CARBTROL incorporates all of these technologies utilizing ultra high capacity granular activated carbons, which are designed to support locations requiring zero discharge of pollutants.

-CARBTROL's Wash Water Recycle System handles changes in waste characteristics and flows, such as small spills or leaks of chemicals or fuel, variations in temperature and pH, and temporary system shutdowns.
+CARBTROL's Golf Wash Water Recovery and Recycle System handles changes in waste characteristics and flows, such as small spills or leaks of chemicals or fuel, variations in temperature and pH, and temporary system shutdowns.
 Other treatment technologies may be subject to process upsets under these conditions, or may experience foaming problems from soaps, detergents and soil conditioners.
 These do not affect CARBTROL’s system.

 Read about Carbtrol's Integrated Chemical Management System in Century Country Club's Environmental Management Center: Century Country Club Case Study